 - Mix gently, do not knead.
 If the dough is too sticky, then add more of breadcrumbs or besan to absorb moisture.

-- Form small balls of size of a golf ball.
+- Form small balls of the size of a golf ball.
 Dust them in corn starch.

-- Heat oil in wok.
-Deep fry in hot hot oil.
+- Heat oil in a wok.
+Deep fry in hot oil.
 Or the yogurt will disintegrate in the oil.

-- Get a nice golden colour on the outside.
+- Get a nice golden color on the outside.